In-Person or Mail

 If the Judge ordered no further extensions, that means “no further extensions” and the defendant must pay the fine in full or alternative action will be taken

-Extension requests and payment may be submitted online, for further questions to call the clerk court at 920-660-2331.
+Extension requests and payment may be submitted online-payment plan payment plan form for further questions to call the clerk court at 920-660-2331.

 Request an Extension